anunayreddy22/JAVA/README.md

                      number  shift_op  number_of_places_to_shift;

 	<<, Left shift operator: shifts the bits of the number to the left and fills 0 on voids left as a result.
-Similar effect as multiplying the number with some power of two.
+Similar effect as multiplying the number with some power of two
 	>>, Signed Right shift operator: shifts the bits of the number to the right and fills 0 on voids left as a result.
-The leftmost bit depends on the sign of the initial number.
+The leftmost bit depends on the sign of the initial number
 	>>>, Unsigned Right shift operator: shifts the bits of the number to the right and fills 0 on voids left as a result.
-The leftmost bit is set to 0.
+The leftmost bit is set to 0

 Variables